j-war/snpTools/README.md

 The two stage conversion will proceed as follows:
 * Stage 1 will consist of a summation strategy similar to step 1 of the PED conversion.
-* Stage 2 will consist of a comparison strategy similar to step 2 of the VCF conversion.
+* Stage 2 will consist of a comparison strategy similar to step 2 of the VCF to CSV conversion.
+* Stage 3 merges the chunks line by line after the transpose has been completed.

 ### A normalized .hmp file (with file and line headers removed):
 ![hmpfile](Docs/Hmp.png)